alexhkurz/Hacking-Stockfish/README.md

 We keep different versions in different branches.

-- `evaluate-to-zero` evaluates all moves to zero.
+- `evaluation-is-zero` evaluates all moves to zero.
 - ...